Jim Herd: Conflicts and subsequent departure

 Herd’s tenure saw several internal conflicts, particularly with prominent wrestler Ric Flair.
 Disputes arose over proposed changes to Flair's wrestling persona and contractual disagreements.
 Herd reportedly suggested that Flair adopt a gladiator-inspired gimmick named ‘Spartacus,’ which Flair and some within the company reportedly opposed.
-Herd wanted Flair to lose the WCW World Heavyweight Championship and undergo a significant change in his physical appearance, which consisted of shaving his head.
-Flair was also expected to take a pay cut.
+In a later interview, Herd would deny wanting Flair to cut his hair or change his name.
+Herd also wanted Flair to lose the WCW World Heavyweight Championship and reportedly take a pay cut.
 Flair balked at Herd's proposition.
 Herd would terminate Flair's contract and invalidate his status as the recognized holder of the WCW World Heavyweight Championship on July 1, 1991, however, Flair still retained possession of the physical championship belt, which he took with him upon exiting the company.

 Herd resigned from his position as Executive Vice President on January 8, 1992.